keltia/fetiche-rs/README.md

 perform import from a file, fetching data from different sites.
 This program has been enhanced to cover both file and network input and as well to support more input formats.
 The second binary CLI utility will be used to import ADS-B data into tables on a MySQL/MariaDB/Postgres DB.

+## History

+For the **ACUTE** Project, Marc Gravis wrote the Shell script `aeroscope.sh` in 2021 to fetch data from the aeroscope server in EIH and transform it into a pseudo-Cat21 CSV file using the same field as the Category 21 from [ASTERIX] Specifications.
+It uses `wget(1)` to fetch data and `jq(1)` and `awk(1)`  to transform it.

+It works fine, but it is a bit fragile, has some hardcoded paths & filenames.
+This is an attempt at rewriting it in [RUST], a fast and safe language defined in 2010 by [Mozilla] and currently evolving with 2 releases a year.

 ## Installation